The Undergraduate Program in French Studies

 The program offers a variety of courses—in language, periods, genres, themes, major writers, film, civilization— that give every Brown student the opportunity to explore linguistic, literary, and cultural topics relating to the French-speaking world.
 This diversification allows students to achieve linguistic proficiency and to construct a program according to their own aptitudes, interests, and goals.

-The faculty in the Department of French Studies specializes in many areas of French and Francophone literature and civilization from the Medieval period to the 21st Century, including language acquisition and theory.
+The faculty in the Department of French Studies specializes in many areas of French and Francophone literature and civilization from the Renaissance to the 21st century, including language acquisition and theory.
 It is possible to do independent studies in almost any area of the student's interest.
 Interdisciplinary opportunities (in film, history, the arts, semiotics) are strong.
-The Department cooperates in the administration of semester and year long programs in Paris and Lyon as well as programs in other francophone countries.
+The Department cooperates in the administration of semester- and year-long programs in Paris and Lyon as well as programs in other Francophone countries.

 Director of Undergraduate Studies: Thangam Ravindranathan, (401) 863-2740, room 208, Rochambeau House.